WinterWinds-Robotics/rusttak/README.md

 python3.8 -V

 sudo nano ~/.bashrc
-# Add into the bottom
 alias python3.8=python3

-#run install script.
+# run install script.

 This script will install all sorts of components like nodered and murmur that we may not want later but I don't have any reason to exclude these components presently.

 wget -qO - bit.ly/ftszerotouch | sudo bash